our work

 Lifeline provides opportunities for connection through digital and face-to-face suicide prevention crisis support services through a network of 41 centres, 10,000 volunteers including 4,500 Crisis Supporters and 1,000 employees.

-Just $39 can help connect someone in crisis with our trained volunteers, providing hope and helping to save lives.
+It takes $39 to help connect someone in crisis with our trained volunteers, providing hope and helping to change lives.

 Call us on 13 11 14.